FischerUHH/HiTS-FLIP/README.md

 2.2.1 MiSeq Control Software

-We used MiSeq Control Software V2.6.2.1 but the experiment can also be implemented on newer versions.
+MiSeq Control Software V2.6.2.1

 2.2.2 External Valve

-For the use of an external valve, Python 3.8 was installed on the MiSeq along with the following packages:
+For the control of the external valve, Python 3.8 was installed on the MiSeq along with the following packages:
 - `VICI`
 - `ftdi_serial`
 - `pandas`